All Products

 import java.util.concurrent.atomic.AtomicBoolean;

-// If you use the SSL endpoint or the SASL endpoint to access the instance, uncomment the first line of the following code:
+// If you use an SSL or SASL endpoint, uncomment the following line.

 import org.apache.kafka.clients.consumer.ConsumerConfig;